On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Introduction

-The GKS theory (see \cite{Gustafsson72}) handles the discrete IBVP \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} with a zero initial data.
-We refer the reader to \cite{Wu95} and \cite{Coulombel11} for more recent development on semigroup estimates in order to deduce the stability of the discrete IBVP \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} with a non zero initial data from the one with a zero initial data.
-The corresponding notion of stability for the boundary problem make use of the following discrete norms:
+The GKS-stability theory (see the seminal paper by Gustafsson, Kreiss and Sundström \cite{Gustafsson72}) handles the discrete IBVP \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} with a zero initial data.
+We refer the reader to the work by Wu \cite{Wu95} and Coulombel \cite{Coulombel11} for more recent development on semigroup estimates.
+They extend a stability result for the discrete IBVP \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit}, available for zero initial data, to the case of non-zero initial data.
+The corresponding notions of stability for the boundary problem makes use of the following discrete norms: